Math 19000: College Algebra and Trigonometry

 Final exam 40% of course grade

-However at then end of the course if your final exam average is superior to your quiz average, your midterm 1 grade, or your midterm 2 grade, then you can use your final exam grade to replace all lower average(s).
-For instance if your quiz average is 85, midterm 1 grade 70, midterm 2 grade 77, and final exam grade 81 then your course grade will be computed as 20% * 85 + 80% * 81 = 81.8 course grade.
-Even if you miss multiple quizzes and both midterms but do well on your final exam, you will then use your final exam grade as your full course grade.
-One way to think of these grading factors is that your performance on quizzes and midterms cannot hurt your final grade, as compared to your final exam grade.
-Your performance on the quizzes and midterms can only help your grade in comparison to your final exam score.
+However at then end of the course if your final exam average is superior to your midterm 1 grade or your midterm 2 grade, then you can use your final exam grade to replace all lower midterm average(s).
+For instance if your midterm 1 grade 70, your midterm 2 grade 87, and your final exam grade 81 then your course grade will be computed as 20% * (quiz average) + 20% * 87 + 60% * 81 = course grade.
+You can even replace both midterm exam scores if your final is superior to both.
+One way to think of these grading factors is that your performance on midterms cannot hurt your final grade, as compared to your final exam grade.
+Your performance on the midterms can only help your grade in comparison to your final exam score.

-If possible you should take all the quizzes and midterms because the quizzes and midterms will help you prepare for the final exam.
-With these grading factors you will be less stressed taking quizzes and midterms knowing that you can replace a bad score with your final exam score.
-Moreover if you feel ill, test positive for covid, are a close contact, or must assist a sick family member or friend, you can skip any assessment, except the final.
-You must take the final.
+With these grading factors you will be less stressed taking the midterms knowing that you can replace a bad score with your final exam score.
+Moreover if you feel ill, test positive for covid, you can skip either midterm, or both midterms.
+However, you must take the final.
 If you are sick for the final, do not come to campus.
-There will be a make-up.
+There will be a make-up final exam.
 There will be no other make-ups.
 Please remain off campus when you are feeling unwell.

 All sample exam questions modeled on the assigned webassign homework problems.
 If you've worked through the assigned webassign homework problems there should be no surprises on exams.